CCPBioSim/MDAnalysis_ML_workshop/README.md

-# Workshop for MDAnalysis/ML Edinburgh 2022
+# MDAnalysis and machine learning for molecular simulation - 2022 CCP5 Summer School, Durham

-This repository contains all the materials for the 2022 MDAnalysis/ML workshop taking place at the University of Edinburgh on June 9-10 2022.
+This repository contains all the materials for the  MDAnalysis/Machine Learning tutorials on July 26-27.

 ## Instructors
 Matteo Degiacomi